piperbates/cake-tech-test/README.md

 # Cake Tech Test

 Tech test for cake agency.
+To run this:
+1. Clone the repo
+2. Run npm i
+3. Run node app.js and view the details in the console

+For testing run npm test

-Cake tech test plan
+Cake tech test plan:

 ## How would I approach the task: